sagrawalx/sagrawalx.github.io/teaching/fa19-b3_ma315/syllabus.md

 * I'll do my best to tailor our in-class discussions to address as many of your questions as I can.
 The earlier you send me your question, the more likely I am to be able to work it into our discussions.
 If I don't address your question in class or via email, please find me during office hours and ask again!

 * I'll check your solutions to the reading assignment exercises only for completeness.
+The exercises numbered in the 100s have solutions in the back of the textbook.

 ### In-class structure

 I'll begin class with a very brief discussion of the reading.
-This is not intended to be a substitute for having done the reading.
+This is *not* intended to be a substitute for having done the reading.
 Instead, the idea is to refresh your memory about what we'll be discussing in class today by working through an couple of examples.

 We'll spend most of class time solving problems in the following format.